ruff-drivers/ruff-v1-usb-audio-manager/readme.md

 ```
 on('data', callback);
 ```
-hardware read audio data is asynchronous, once get enought data, will emit data event and trigger callback with audio data as an argument.
+Hardware read audio data is asynchronous, once get enought data, will emit data event and trigger callback with audio data as an argument.

 ####Playback mode
 ```
 on('drain', callback);
 ```
-If there is no more data feed to writer for a long time, it will emit drain event once, and you should better trigger outer feed object to give more data to writer.
+If there is no more data feed to player for a long time, it will emit drain event once, and you should better trigger outer feed object to give more data to writer.

 ```
 on('full', callback);
 ```
-If you put too much data to writer, it will emit full event once, and it suggests you stop feed data to writer temporarily.
+If you put too much data to player, it will emit full event once, and it suggests you stop feed data to player temporarily.
 However, it just a suggestion to stop, not necessary.